GuOrg/Gu.Reactive/README.md

 4) Updates subscriptions for items in path and uses weak events.

 ### SignalInitial
-Default true meaning that the observable will call OnNExt on Subscribe
+Default true meaning that the observable will call OnNExt on Subscribe.
+The sender will be tha last node in the path that has a value, in the example above it would be the value of the property `Level2` if it is not null, then `Level1` if not null if the entire path is null the root item `fake`is used as sender for the first notifixcation.
+The eventags for the signal initial event is `string.Empty`

 ## ObservePropertyChangedSlim: